Grifo89/facebook-like/README.md

 # Facebook-like application with Ruby on Rails

-> This is part of the Forms Project in The Odin Project’s Ruby on Rails Curriculum.
-Find it at https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project and requirement from Microverse Program.
+> This is a Facebook-like application built using Ruby, Ruby on Rails and Bootstrap.

 ![screenshot](./app_screenshot1.PNG)